edlewisweb/edlewisweb.github.io/_posts/2023-07-30-whats-the-dr-pepper.markdown

 * [The Black Swan: The Impact of the Highly Improbable (Nassim Nicholas Taleb)](https://www.amazon.co.uk/Black-Swan-Impact-Highly-Improbable/dp/0141034599)
 * [Team of Teams: New Rules of Engagement for a Complex World (General Stanley McChrystal)](https://www.amazon.co.uk/Team-Teams-Rules-Engagement-Complex/dp/0241250838)

-And a bonus short video on complexity if it’s new to you:
+And a bonus short video on complexity:

 * [Is life really that complex? | Hannah Fry | TEDxUCL](https://www.youtube.com/watch?v=LnQYJa9-aR0)